ropensci/roweb3/content/blog/2025-06-13-translation-faq/index.md

 ## Why can’t we rely on automatic translation only?

 Why can’t one publish automatic translations directly, or rely on tools for on-the-fly translations?
+It is a known fact that machine translation does not work so well for languages with smaller populations and smaller online repositories.[^swidan]  Even for wel know languages, authomatic translation still have errors (like word meaning changes due to context, grammar and syntaxis aspect, and gender marks).
+Machinne translation can't localize some content, like provide meaningful examples for the audience, idioms, currency and numerals symbols).

-If you do that, the content in translated languages will be of a poorer quality so it’d mean accepting that users in some semi-supported language deserve material of less quality.
+If we rely on automatic translation only , the content in translated languages will be of a poorer quality so it’d mean accepting that users in some semi-supported language deserve material of less quality.
 This is a decision made at the organization level.

 ## Why don’t you use `<insert-name-of-translation-patform>` instead of Git and GitHub?